renesas-rz/meta-rzg2/README.md

 | make                   |  3.81                          |  4.2.1                    | 3.81               | 4.2.1                       |
 | sed                    |  4.1.2                         |  4.2.2                    | 4.1.2              | 4.2.2                       |

-binutils is an optional package, and will not be added to core-image at default, except in Buster-full (allow GPLv3) setting.
+binutils is an optional package, and due to its GPLv3 license, it cannot be added to core-image with non-GPLv3 setting.
-Besides, due to the license GPLv3, binutils cannot be added to core-image with non-GPLv3 setting